North-South Division

 Taboos and sexuality

 Morals may seem quite free in the trendy bars of Blloku and the "Albanian Riviera".
 In fact, they are highly codified.
 And there's no shortage of taboos.
 The first example is the very fashionable practice among young women of hymenoplasty, a surgical operation to reconstitute the hymen in order to appear virginal for marriage.
 Generally speaking, and for girls in particular, it's frowned upon to talk about one's sex life.
 Like religion, it remains a private matter.
 Even so, extramarital relationships and childhood sweethearts do exist.
 The hourly rates charged for certain hotel rooms bear witness to this.
 Another taboo: homosexuality.
 Although decriminalized since 1995, it is still very much frowned upon.
 According to some studies, Albanians are even the least tolerant on this subject in Europe.
 All proposals for civil unions and same-sex marriage have been rejected.
 However, a law passed in 2010 punishes discrimination against members of the LGBTQ+ community.
 Although a number of NGOs are trying to defend victims of homophobic acts, very few complaints are filed.
 We therefore advise a certain discretion in public places, even if some gay-friendly bars and nightclubs do exist.
-On the other hand, it's easy to get a room with a double bed for a gay couple in a hotel.
-We recommend the utmost caution when it comes to anything resembling prostitution.
-Widespread, it is mostly carried out by young foreign women exploited by mafia networks.
+On the other hand, it's easy to get a room with a double bed for a homosexual couple in a hotel.
+As far as prostitution and related activities are concerned, the practice is widespread, but is mainly carried out by foreign women exploited by mafia networks.
 As part of a contract with a local entrepreneur, it is not uncommon for a foreign investor to be offered a "gift in kind".
 This is an excellent way of violating the Convention for the Protection of Human Rights and, at the same time, ending up in prison or being blackmailed.
 Finally, the last notable taboo: the sister.
 On this subject, be careful not to fall out with a brother or father, who are very protective.
 Even if we are witnessing a slight relaxation of social constraints, it's important to remember that young women's affairs here are a matter for the whole family (some marriages are still arranged).

 Firearms and drugs